SONENDRASHARMA/eb04_yash_conduction_experiment_on_composite_wall/experiment/README.md

 ### Pre Test
 Q-1.Which of the following law of thermodynamics is responsible for heat transfer
    •	Zeroth Law
    •	First Law of thermodynamics
-•	Second law of thermodynamics
+<b>•	Second law of thermodynamics
    •	Third law of thermodynamics

 Q-2.
 Choose the correct statement about thermal conductivity
 •	It decreases with increase in temperature for metals